Efficiently Vectorized MCMC on Modern Accelerators: Background and Problem Setup

-and returns the corresponding outputs from \verb|sample|.
+MCMC methods aim to draw samples from a target distribution \(\pi\) (typically on a subset of $\bb R^d$) which is challenging to sample from directly.
+To do so, they generate samples $\{\bm x_1,...,\bm x_n\} \in \bb R^{d \times n}$ from a Markov chain with transition kernel $P$ and invariant distribution $\pi$, by starting from an initial state \(\bm{x}_0 \in \bb R^d\) and iteratively sampling \(\bm{x}_{i+1} \sim P(\cdot|\bm{x}_i)\).
+For aperiodic and irreducible Markov chains, as $n \to \infty$ the samples will converge in distribution to $\pi$ \citep{brooks2011handbook}.
+In practice, $P$ is implemented by a deterministic function \verb|sample|, which takes in the current state $\bm x_i$ and a pseudo-random state $r_i \in \bb N$, and returns new states $\bm x_{i+1}$ and~$r_{i+1}$.
+This procedure is given in \cref{alg:standardmcmc}.
+Practitioners commonly run \cref{alg:standardmcmc} on $m$ different initializations, producing $m$ chains of samples.
+Given an implementation of \verb|sample|$: \bb R^d \times \bb N \to \bb R^d \times \bb N$, one way to do this is to use an automatic vectorization tool like JAX's \verb|vmap|\footnote{We use JAX and its vectorization map \texttt{vmap} throughout, since this framework is widely adopted.
+Similar constructs exist in TensorFlow (\texttt{vectorized\_map}) and PyTorch (\texttt{vmap}).}. \verb|vmap| takes \verb|sample| as an input and returns a new program, \verb|vmap(sample)|$: \bb R^{d \times m} \times \bb N^m \to \bb R^{d \times m} \times \bb N^m$, which operates on a batch of inputs collected into tensors and returns the corresponding outputs from \verb|sample|.
 One can therefore turn \cref{alg:standardmcmc} into a multi-chain algorithm by simply replacing \verb|sample| with \verb|vmap(sample)| and replacing $(\bm x_0, r_0)$ by $(\tilde {\bm x}_0, \tilde r_0)$ (see \cref{alg:standardmcmc_vec} in \cref{app:details}).
 Under the hood, \verb|vmap| transforms every instruction in \verb|sample| (e.g., a dot product) into a corresponding instruction operating on a batch of inputs (e.g., matrix-vector multiplication); that is, it `vectorizes' \verb|sample|.
 These instructions are executed in lock-step across all chains.
 Using \verb|vmap| usually yields code that performs as well as manually-batched code.
 For this reason, as well as its simplicity and composability with other transformations like \verb|grad| (for automatic differentiation) and \verb|jit| (for Just-In-Time compilation), \verb|vmap| has been adopted by major MCMC libraries such as NumPyro and BlackJAX.